 From the eVOLVER data files, determine the number of generations completed by each timepoint for each vial.
 In the eVOLVER code, generations are calculated by first segmenting the OD data between each dilution event, then each segment is fit with a basic exponential of the form ae^(rt) to each segment, yielding r, the growth rate16.
 The number of generations over a time period is then calculated using the following formula:

-generations = time span×growth ratelog(2)
+generations = time span×growth rateln(2)

 Plot the log-ratio of the labelled and unlabeled populations from the flow cytometry data vs generation number from the above calculations at the time samples were taken.
 Identify the linear region and fit the slope according to the following equation.
 This slope is commonly defined as the competitive fitness18, 19.

-log⁡(variant strain%reference strain%) = slope *generations + intercept
+ln⁡(variant strain%reference strain%) = slope *generations + intercept

 REPRESENTATIVE RESULTS: